lackhand/princess/meta.md

 Princess is a roleplaying game of magical-girl melodrama.

+I consider it rules-moderate, in the same vein as Lady Blackbird.
+I have also ripped off many other games, and highly recommend them and their authors:
-I consider it rules-moderate, in the same vein as Lady Blackbird (, The Shadow of Yesterday, Blades in the Dark, Lasers & Feelings, Fate Accelerated, Dungeons & Dragons, ...).
+The Shadow of Yesterday, Blades in the Dark, Lasers & Feelings, Fate Accelerated, Dungeons & Dragons, ...

 You know what this is: Something that would play on the CW or Crunchyroll or in an opera-house or at your dining table.